akaunting/docs/en/app-manual/accounting/credit-debit-notes.md

 ### Settings

 You can customize credit note's settings using the standard Akaunting's settings section.
-Here you can set a number prefix, a number digit, next number, a title, a subheading, notes, a footer text and a template.
+Here you can set a number prefix, a number digit, next number, a title, a subheading, notes, a footer text, and a template.

 ![Settings card](_images/credit-debit-notes-settings-credit-note-card.png)